 From 2011-2014, Dd worked with local partners to introduce digital tools, increase digital literacy and improve communities’ ability to track data on their land.
 With these tools and training, Dd helped build local capacity to engage in more equitable and transparent processes with the Mexican government, and to influence negotiations that will govern the region for generations.

 Community Partners: Local villages in the Lacandon Jungle

 MAPPING: Created hand-drawn maps of partners’ communities and conducted first GPS mapping of their territory to confirm the boundaries of their land.
 Local groups can for the first time see the implications of the documents they are signing using these geographical references.

 MEDIA: Trained women and community members to document their stories and prepared them to capture data on land use, sustainability, government actions and potential threats to their way of life.

 SATELLITE PHONES: Upon community request, introduced satellite phone and solar power technology to facilitate communication with lawyers and other key contacts outside village.

 Impact: Silenced communities have been given paths to share their stories, demonstrate their wisdom and negotiate to keep their land.
-For example, community members were able to call their lawyers to discuss their case - the first time they had ever done so without having to walk for three days.
-Dd will begin more formal mapping with our community partners in 2013.
+For example, community members are now able to call their lawyers to discuss their case - the first time they had ever done so without having to walk for three days.
+Used GPS devices to confirm their territorial boundaries.